kadimi/opt/README.md

     var_dump( $my_option );
 ```
+If an option has a default value, and that option has not yet been set, `paf( 'option_id' )` will return the default value for `option_id`.

 ####A single option definition

-This comes in handy when you want to know the default value of an option for example.
+This comes in handy when you want to know the default value of an option that has already been set, for example.

 ```PHP
     <?php